Facilities Maintenance Technician

 - 12 days (96 hours) paid sick leave

 - 9.5 paid holidays

-- PLUS an additional 5 days (40 hours) paid floating holidays annually
+- PLUS an additional 5 days (40 hours) paid floating holiday leave annually

-- Zero deductible health plan with low cost premiums
+- Comprehensive health plan with low cost premiums

 - Dedicated employee clinic blocks away from Littleton Center that is 100% FREE for enrolled employees and dependents, including FREE prescriptions

-- Wellness Incentive Program (employee and spouse can earn up to $300 each)
+- Wellness Incentive Program (employee and spouse can earn up to $300 each annually)

 - Zero cost (no premium) dental and vision for employees